otti358/stalker-appimage/README.md

 ## Install Stalker

-Do not change the folder-paths on Windows
+Do not change the folder-paths on Windows!

 Install via Winetricks ```directplay```